dfds/roadmap/RFCs/RFC-001 API Standards.md

 Status: Draft Proposal

-**The drafting period runs from 30th of April to 15h of June 2019.
-Final comment and corrections are accepted between 16th of June to 31st of June 2019.**
+**The drafting period runs from 30th of April to 14th of June 2019.
+Final comment and corrections are accepted until 28th of June 2019.**

 --------